 “Success is not final, failure is not fatal.
 It is the courage to continue that counts.”

-It can erect barriers and limiting beliefs that interfere with or even prevent growth and stifle creativity.
-It can be like a magic key that dissolves negativity, resistance and obstacles and unlocks potential.
-It opens up the path and illuminates the way to infinite possibilities and new perspectives and choices.
+Reaching out to a psychotherapist and receiving support can help break down the barriers and limiting beliefs that stunt our growth and stifle creativity.
+Counselling can be the magic key that dissolves negativity and obstacles, and unlocks potential.
+It clears the path and illuminates the way to fresh perspectives, new choices and infinite possibilities.

-Therapy deepens understanding, promotes awareness, fosters acceptance and activates consideration and appreciation.
-It can lead to profound insights and positive change.
-It enhances interpersonal skills and communication, and betters relationships.
-It stimulates creativity and facilitates the creation of a meaningful and rewarding life.
+Talking about your concerns with a specialist counsellor, deepens understanding, promotes awareness, fosters acceptance and activates consideration and appreciation.
+It can lead to profound insight and positive change.
+It enhances interpersonal skills and communication and betters relationships.
+It stimulates creativity and helps in the creation of a meaningful and rewarding life.

-Also, within an intimate couples relationship, childhood trauma, fear, wounds, painful feelings, repressed and forgotten experiences are re-enacted, relived and felt as if they belong to the couple exchange.
-In this sense, they determine behaviour in the present, although they belong to the past.
-It is vital for each member to recognise this and nurture growing understanding of what has to do with the past (what springs from our family of origin, education, culture, etc) and doesn't belong to the here and now.
-This awareness alone can lift a heavy load of tension and clear misunderstandings that cloud the couple’s every day life.
+Childhood trauma, fear, painful feelings and repressed or forgotten experiences are sometimes re-enacted as part of a relationship.
+Despite feeling as if they are motivated by and determine behaviour in the present, they belong to the past.
+It is vital for each partner to recognise this and work towards understanding that these responses do not belong to the here and now.
+This knowledge alone can take a heavy load off the shoulders of a relationship, and help clear misunderstandings that create tension in a couple’s everyday life.